approov/quickstart-ios-swift-urlsession/README.md

 ![Approov Service Packages](readme-images/ApproovServicePackages.png)

-In this case, we should use `3.0.1-bitcode` since is the latest bitcode enabled version.
+In this case, we should use `3.0.1-bitcode` since this is the latest bitcode enabled version.